kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 # Motivation

-\note{It's an honour to open this session.
+\note{It's an honour to open this topic's session.

 When talking about requirements, we should also define the requirements of the problem we're trying to solve.
 For all requirements there's a anecdote.}